 1. Identify the skills and expertise you are looking for

 Which digital skills do you need on your trustee board to help your charity achieve its strategy?
-Read Zoe Amar’s guidance on how to identify digital skills gaps on your board.
+Digital expert Zoe Amar’s has also produced a guide on how to identify digital skills gaps on your board.

 A note about ‘hands-on’ trustee roles

 Are you thinking about recruiting a trustee to do a hands-on project?
 If so, ask yourself if it is really a trustee that you need.
 Why not recruit a consultant or volunteer to do the work instead?
 We understand that trustees often play a hands-on role in small charities, but it’s usually wise to separate strategic oversight of a digital project from its implementation.
 It will also help focus your recruitment: a project is (hopefully) short-term, whilst a trustee role is long term commitment; and someone with the right technical skills might not be interested in, or suited to, governance.
 If you have a project in mind, why not recruit a trustee with relevant expertise to help you decide the right approach, evaluate proposals and provide oversight; and then consider the best way to resource the implementation.
 A more strategic approach will probably save you time and effort in the long run.